-We’ve made Ageas Extra Home Insurance easy.
+We aim to make Ageas Extra Home Insurance easy.
 Easy to get a quote.
+Easy to manage online.
 Easy to make a claim.
-Plus, with our 5 Star rated cover given by industry experts, Defaqto, you can have peace of mind that you've got the protection you need.
+Plus, with our Defaqto 5 Star Rated cover, you can have peace of mind that you’ve got the protection you need.

 New for old

 - No £20 admin fee when you make a change online

 - Update personal details, e.g. address

 - Make and manage a claim

 With the increase in extreme weather, find out how you can protect your home against the elements and what to do if you are affected.

 - We provide insurance to over 3 million